Dara Monarch: 1982: three-year-old season

-In June Dara Monarch ran for the second time in England when he contested the St James's Palace Stakes (then a Group Two race) at Royal Ascot.
+In June, Dara Monarch ran for the second time in England when he contested the St James's Palace Stakes (then a Group Two race) at Royal Ascot.
 The Henry Cecil-trained Ivano started 2/1 favourite, not so much because of his wins in the Feilden Stakes and Dee Stakes, but because of his reportedly outstanding performances on the training gallops.
 Dara Monarch was the 7/2 second choice, with the other seven runners including his old rivals Wind and Wuthering, Tender King, Anfield, Red Sunset and Achieved.
-Wind and Wuthering set the pace before giving was to Red Sunset in the straight but Dara Monarch, having been held up by Kinane in the early stages quickened on the outside to take the lead a furlong and a half from the finish.
+Wind and Wuthering led the race before tiring in the straight, allowing Red Sunset to overtake.
+However, Dara Monarch, who had been held back by Kinane earlier in the race, came from the outside to take the lead a furlong and a half from the finish.
 He established a clear advantage and, despite hanging sharply to the right in the closing stages, held off Tender King to win by one and a half lengths with six lengths back to Ivano in third.
 Timeform described his performance as "exhilarating".

-After the race Dara Monarch was sold as a prospective stallion to the breeder Tim Rogers.
+After the race, Dara Monarch was sold as a prospective stallion to the breeder Tim Rogers.
 The colt contacted a viral infection and was off the course for two and a half months returning in the Waterford Crystal Mile at Goodwood Racecourse when he finished last of the eight runners behind Sandhurst Prince.
 He failed to recapture his form in his two subsequent races, finishing fourth to Buzzards Bay in the Queen Elizabeth II Stakes at Ascot in September and fifth behind Pas de Seul when sent to France to contest the Prix de la Forêt at Longchamp Racecourseon 24 October.

 Assessment

 In the Irish Free Handicap for the two-year-olds of 1981, Dara Monarch was assigned a weight of 125 pounds, making him the thirteenth best juvenile to race in Ireland that year, eight pounds behind the top weight Achieved.
 The independent Timeform organisation gave him a rating of 108, making him 24 pounds inferior to their top two-year-old Wind and Wuthering.
-In the following year Timeform rated him on 128, six pounds behind their best three-year-old colts Green Forest and Assert: they did, however append a "d" to his rating, indicating that his form had deteriorated.
-In the official International Classification he was given a rating of 83, making him the ninth best three-year-old colt in Europe, eleven pounds inferior to the top-rated Golden Fleece.
+In the following year, Timeform rated him on 128, six pounds behind their best three-year-old colts Green Forest and Assert.
+They did, however, append a "d" to his rating, indicating that his form had deteriorated.
+In the official International Classification, he was given a rating of 83, making him the ninth best three-year-old colt in Europe, eleven pounds inferior to the top-rated Golden Fleece.

 Stud record

-At the end of his racing career Dara Monarch was retired to become a breeding stallion at the Grangewilliam Stud in Ireland.
+At the end of his racing career, Dara Monarch was retired to become a breeding stallion at the Grangewilliam Stud in Ireland.
 He was exported to Czechoslovakia in the late 1980s and spent the rest of his life at the Napajedla Stud.
 He reportedly died in January 2005.
 The best of his early crops was Broken Hearted, who won the Lockinge Stakes and became a successful National Hunt stallion, siring the Grand National winner Numbersixvalverde.